nationalcptc-teamtools/University-of-Florida/cptc2024-tools/README.md

 ## Python Scripts
 The folder `python` contains scripts written for Python 3.
  - `portscan.py` - Quick and dirty port scan for pivoting without admin/root.
 Works on some Windows machines.

+## Setup
+The folder `setup` contains setup scripts that will deploy nextcloud and/or planka
+ - These will be used to make notetaking and task management during the engagement easier